LucidityWaver/ICA40511-Keywords/PHP/Beginning PHP.md

 `print "<h2>Hello world!</h2>";`

 Note that `print` and `echo` can include html tags.
+**Note: While single quotations `'` can be used for Strings in PHP, they do not expand escape characters or variables**
+'''
+<?php
+echo "this will output as intended\n";
+echo 'this will not output as intended\n';
+echo ' so will be on the same line.';
+?>
+'''

 A short-echo command can be found in php in two forms. `<? ?>` and `<=? ?>`.
 The first of these is not recommended as it can cause conflicts, such as with xml.